CroissantTeam/LlamaSensei/README.md

 ## Installation

+This project supports deployment using `docker compose`.
 To run the application locally, follow these steps:

 1. **Clone the repository**:
    ```bash